zoemweber/Works/README.md

 # Research

-**BHL** - *A directory including some work that I did on bondi-hoyle-Lyttleton.
+**BHL** - *A directory including some work that I did on Bondi-Hoyle-Lyttleton.
 This was apart of my research using FLASH, where all the simulations were run.*

 **Velocity.ipynb** - *These are some of the main plots I created for my thesis on accreting white dwarfs.
 Data was taken from the simulations run in MESA.*